preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/business-profiles/index.rst

 Migrating to Omnia 6.5
 -------------------------
 Workspace settings are not activated for existing Business Profiles when you migrate to Omnia 6.5.
-You can of course leave it as it is, meaning not using Workplace settings.
+You can of course leave it as it is, meaning not using Workspace settings.
 If you do, the Workspace options will not be available for the Business Profile.

-If you would like to to use Workspace settings you must create a Business Profile Workspace, this way.
+If you would like to to use Workspace settings you must create a Business Profile Workspace, this way:

 1. Go to Omnia Admin and select Business Profiles in the Tenant settings.
 2. Click the pen for the Business Profile.